 TermWhat it means

-Isekai"Another world."
+Isekai"Another world" (a Japanese term widely used in webtoons too).
 A character is transported into a fantasy or game world.

-Possession / reincarnation (빙의)A reader wakes up inside the body of a character in a novel or game they know.
+Possession / reincarnation (빙의)A reader wakes up inside the body of a character in a novel or game they already know — and tries to use that knowledge to change the plot.

-VillainessThe female "bad guy" a heroine is often reborn as — trying to escape her doomed ending.
+VillainessThe female "bad guy" a heroine is often reborn as, scrambling to escape the doomed ending she remembers from the original story.

-Murim (무림)The fictional world of martial-arts clans — a whole action genre of its own.
+Murim (무림)The fictional world of martial-arts clans and sects — a whole action genre of its own, rooted in East Asian wuxia.

-SageukA historical or period setting (kings, palaces, old Korea).
+SageukA historical or period Korean setting — kings, palaces, hanbok, old Joseon.

-SystemA video-game-style interface inside the story — levels, quests, stats (e.g. Solo Leveling).
+SystemA video-game-style interface inside the story — levels, quests, stats, pop-up windows (e.g. Solo Leveling).

 BL / GLBoys' Love / Girls' Love — romance between two men / two women.